Menu

 Ritual Performed at the Kumbh Mela

-Kumbh Mela is everything about Hindu rituals, chanting of mantras, mythological processions, akharas (saints) and etc a lot.
+Kumbh Mela is everything about Hindu rituals, chanting of mantras, mythological processions, akharas (saints), etc a lot.
 During the Kumbh Mela, millions of people visit the fair daily.
-The crowd at the fair seems like whole India population is at the place.
+The crowd at the fair seems like the whole Indian population is at the place.
 An important part of the festival is the sect of sadhus or saints from different places around India.
-When the Kumbh Mela starts different sects of sadhus in India will head to the Kumbh Mela region.
+When the Kumbh Mela starts, different sects of sadhus in India will head to the Kumbh Mela region.
 For them, this fair is very important.

 Sacred Ritual Baths